paulwexler/opinions/on_coding/README.md

 These methods will be tightly coupled as the `namespace` will contain exactly the attributes that `__call__` will act on.
-But they will be in the same sub-class, and they are the only methods each sub-class implements.
+But now they will be in the same sub-class, they are the only methods each sub-class is required to implement, and this makes the sub-class cohesive.

 `DuckCommand.__init__(self, args)` will call `self.get_namespace(args)`
 to get the namespace by parsing the args.